-5.1.2.2 Activity data handling
+5.1.3.2 Activity data handling

-When there are data gaps for one year in livestock numbers or crop areas, holding level data for the previous year are used.
+When there are data gaps for one year in livestock numbers or crop areas, holding level data for the following year are used.
 Scaling factors are applied where necessary to ensure that the sum of all holding level data equates with the official statistics for national totals, for a given category.
 For example, if the sum of all holding level data (of a given category) is 100, and the official statistic reported national total is 101, a scaling factor of 1.01 would be applied to all holding values (to ensure the holding level data matches national totals).

-5.1.3 General sector characteristics
+5.1.4 General sector characteristics

-Activity data that apply to more than one source category are: (i) farm types (Section 5.1.3.2); (ii) livestock types and numbers (Section 5.1.3.3); (iii) crop types and crop areas (Section 5.1.3.6).
+Activity data that apply to more than one source category are: (i) farm types (Section 5.1.4.2); (ii) livestock types and numbers (Section 5.1.4.3); (iii) crop types and crop areas (Section 5.1.4.4); (iv) fertiliser types and application rates (Section 5.1.4.6).
 These are described in this section and are referred to in the relevant sections throughout this chapter.
-The data relevant to calculation of emissions from crop residues are described in Section 5.1.3.5.
-The emission factors used to estimate $N_2O$ emissions from synthetic fertiliser applications to soils are determined via an empirical model that relies on environmental factors and is described in Section 5.1.3.8.
+The data relevant to calculation of emissions from crop residues are described in Section 5.1.4.5.
+The emission factors used to estimate N_2O emissions from synthetic fertiliser applications to soils are determined via an empirical model that relies on environmental factors and is described in Section 5.1.4.8.

-Year-specific activity data and EFs are provided in supplementary tables.
+Year-specific activity data and EFs are provided in supplementary tables as Excel files: Supplementary file EFs UK inventory agriculture_1990-2022.